 Students must wear sensible school shoes or training shoes.
 Shoes must have a closed toe.
 Trainer/sport shoes or boots (not calf length) are acceptable footwear.
-Sandals or slip-on shoes are not permitted except during the swimming unit or in the event of a medical injury.
+Sandals or

 P.E.
 Uniforms

 P.E. uniforms are T-shirts with the ISS logo and the official ISS PE shorts.
 In the interest of safety, no jewelry may be worn during P.E. classes.